Job description, qualifications and career opportunities in 2023

-Data analysis is the process of extracting insights from unorganized information (data).
-Data can take many different forms.
-For example, vacation photos and voice files are just as much data as a first name and a phone number.
-By systematically examining this data for patterns and relationships, data analysts aim to draw useful insights from it and communicate them to others in an understandable way.
+Data analysis is a process of gaining insights from unorganized information (data).
+Data can take many, different forms.
+For example, vacation pictures and voice files are just as much data as a first name and a phone number.
+By systematically examining this data for patterns and relationships to one another, data analysts seek to draw useful insights from it and communicate them to others in an understandable way.

 2 Collect data

-Once you’ve figured out the right question, it’s a matter of determining what data you need to answer it.
-Two scientific approaches will help you here: quantitative and qualitative analysis.
+Once you have identified the right question, you need to determine what data you need to answer it.
+Two scientific approaches help you here: quantitative and qualitative analysis.
 Quantitative analysis is about large amounts of data, while qualitative analysis is about getting the most meaningful feedback possible, such as customer reviews.
 To do this, data analysts use three different data sources:

-- First-party data, which is collected directly by you or your company
+- First-party datathat are collected directly from you or your company

-- Third-party data that comes from other sources such as social media.
+- Third-party datathat come from other sources such as social media

-To collect second and third-party data, you need to come up with a good strategy and use data from surveys, observations from social media posts, or online tracking from a website.
+To collect second- and third-party data, you need to think about a good strategy and use data from surveys, observations from social media posts, or online tracking from a website.
 Once you have collected enough data, it needs to be cleaned.

-The raw data you have now is not yet organized, has not been brought into a consistent format, or is partially incomplete.
-To prepare it for data analysis, you first have to bring it into a consistent state.
-First you look for errors, duplicates, outliers and placeholders and eliminate them.
+The raw data that you have now are not yet sorted, have not been brought into a uniform format or are partially incomplete.
+To prepare them for data analysis, you must first bring them into a uniform state.
+First you look for errors, duplications, outliers and placeholders and eliminate them.
 Then you check again whether the data now meets your requirements or whether you need to review it again.
 Data analysts also refer to this procedure as data wrangling.

 4 Analyze data

-Once you have cleaned your data set, it’s ready for analysis.
-Here, data analysts have several options available to them, and you must decide which approach is best for the question at hand:
+Once you have cleaned your data set, it is ready for analysis.
+Here, data analysts have several options at their disposal and you have to decide which approach is best suited for the respective question:

-- Descriptive analysis summarizes characteristics of a data set and attempts to describe them.
-While it does not allow you to draw definitive conclusions, it is very useful in determining which what the next steps for the analysis should be.
+- The descriptive analysis summarizes characteristics of a data set and attempts to describe them.
+While it does not allow for definite conclusions, it is very useful in determining which next analysis steps are appropriate.

-- Diagnostic analysis is designed to understand causes and relationships.
+- The diagnostic analysis is designed to understand causes and relationships.
 Examining the relationship of two values, can help identify problems.
-This step also helps to review and adjust your research question if necessary.
+This step also helps to review your own question and adjust it if necessary.

-- Predictive analysis helps to read trends and developments based on past data.
+- The predictive analysis helps to read trends and developments based on past data.

-- Prescriptive analysis can be useful in deciding how to proceed and is also used as a machine learning technique when computers need to learn to make predictions on their own.
+- The prescriptive analysis can be useful in deciding how to proceed and is also used as a machine learning technique when computers are to learn to make predictions on their own.

 5 Visualize and communicate data

-You need these 9 skills to be a data analyst
+These 9 skills you need to be a data analyst

 A career in data analytics can require a wide variety of skills, including technical and non-technical.
 This also includes the specific application of tools.
-What skills you need depends entirely on the company, the industry, and your exact role.
-With that said, let's take a look at the most important and most common nine skills that are important for you to have when starting out as a data analyst.
+Which skills are needed depends entirely on the company, the industry, and the exact role.
+With that said, let's take a look at the most important and most common nine skills that are important for your start as a data analyst.

-Most of the time, a job as a data analyst requires, first and foremost, the collection, preparation, and analysis of data.
-For this, programming skills are an advantage in order to be more flexible and independent of analysis software.
-This can save time in your day-to-day work.
+Most of the time, a job as a data analyst requires, above all, the collection, preparation and analysis of data.
+In addition, programming skills are an advantage in order to be more flexible and independent of analysis software.
+This can save time in the day-to-day job.
 Python skills in particular are in high demand.
-Of all the programming languages that exist, Python is the preferred one for data analysis.
+Because of all the programming languages that exist, Python is the preferred one.
 If you don't have any previous knowledge, that's not a big deal.
-Even as a complete beginner, Python skills are relatively easy to learn with on-the-job training.
+Even as a complete beginner, Python skills can be learned relatively easily with an in-service training.

 2 Databases and their languages

-Managing data requires understanding the particular language of a database.
-A database comes into play where Excel’s capacity reaches its limits.
-It is a system in which very large amounts of data are stored and retrieved.
+The Data management requires understanding the particular language of a database.
+A database comes into play where the capacity of Excel ends.
+It is a system where very large amounts of data are stored and retrieved.
 A data analyst must be able to recognize the structures of databases in order to gather the information needed for analysis.

 3 Data manipulation

 In very few cases is the data ready for analysis from the start.
-As mentioned at the beginning, data is often incomplete, not structured or is in different formats.
+As already mentioned at the beginning, data are often incomplete, not sorted or are available in different formats.
 Data sets must therefore first be cleaned.
 Analysts often use a language such as Python to prepare data for analysis.
 This process is called data manipulation.

 4 Data visualization tools

-Statistics and linear algebra are skills that a data analyst should possess or learn.
-They are crucial when it comes to running tests and, in very advanced cases, are also necessary to decide how to optimize algorithms.
-For the second case, programming knowledge in Python is already a great advantage.
+Statistics and linear algebra are skills that a data analyst should have or learn.
+They are crucial when it comes to performing tests and, in very advanced cases, also necessary to decide how algorithms can be optimized.
+For the second case, programming knowledge in Python often already offers great assistance.

 Data storytelling and presentations go hand in hand.
-But good presentation skills are not a given.
-The ability to tell a compelling story with data is critical to properly communicating insights and engaging audiences.
+But good presentation skills don't come naturally.
+The ability to tell a compelling story with data is critical to properly convey insights and engage audiences.
 It's an art in itself to express complex relationships simply without distorting the content.
 For this reason, data visualization and good data storytelling are important skills for a data analyst to master.

-It is important to understand who the customer of an analytics project or the audience of a presentation is and what their prior knowledge is.
-This is especially true when insights cannot be easily and quickly identified.
-Other departments often lack the knowledge to properly interpret the results of a data analysis.
-A data analyst knows what information their audience needs and how best to convey it.
+It is important to understand who the customer of an analysis assignment or the target group of a presentation is and what prior knowledge these people have.
+This is especially true if the insights cannot be recognized easily and quickly.
+Often, other departments lack the knowledge to properly interpret the results of a data analysis.
+A data analyst knows what information his audience needs and how best to convey it.

 9 Business experience

 Understanding what a company's goals are is critical when it comes to making informed, data-driven decisions.
-Data analysts should not only understand how data can impact their company's decisions, but they should also know how to interact with engineers or product managers, for example, or bring industry knowledge to the table.
-Both a technical and non-technical understanding of the business and its internals is essential to the data analyst job.
+Data Analysts should not only understand how data can impact their company's decisions, but they should also know how to interact with engineers or product managers, for example, or have industry knowledge.
+Both a technical and non-technical understanding of the business and its internals is essential for the data analyst job.

-As a conventional data analysis tool, Microsoft Excel offers a variety of functions.
-These range from sorting and manipulating data to displaying that data as charts.
-A good understanding of Microsoft Excel is very helpful for data analysts.
+As a conventional data analysis tool, Microsoft Excel offers a wide range of functions.
+These range from sorting and editing data to displaying this data in the form of charts.
+A good understanding of Microsoft Excel is very helpful for the job as a Data Analyst.